kuzudb/kuzu-blog/src/content/post/2023-01-12-what-every-gdbms-should-do.md

 functions are scary.
 We have been advocating the integration of 2 specific techniques into the query processors of GDBMSs for several years now: (i) factorization; and (ii) worst-case optimal joins.
-Both of these techniques are specifically designed for many-to-many growing joins and we have integrated them in Kùzu.
+Both of these techniques are specifically designed for many-to-many growing joins and we have integrated them in Kuzu.
 Stay tuned for for my next two posts on this.

 ### Feature 3: Recursive Join Queries
 This is probably the most obvious feature where GDBMSs should excel in.
 First, objectively